Iowa Man Bites Police Officer While Being Arrested - NewsBreak

 Iowa Man Bites Police Officer While Being Arrested

 Resisting arrest is never a great idea.
 If you already broke a law and are being arrested for it, adding another charge to the tally is not going to help.
-An Iowa was...hot1047.com
+An Iowa was...b1027.com

 Resisting arrest is never a great idea.
 If you already broke a law and are being arrested for it, adding another charge to the tally is not going to help.
-An Iowa was...hot1047.com
+An Iowa was...b1027.com

 Comments / 0